 Students may participate in the SPUR program by applying to a faculty-initiated project or by creating a student-initiated project.
-Faculty may participate by submitting a faculty-initiated project in which undergraduate researchers could gain useful research experience or by mentoring an undergraduate student with their student-initiated project.
+Faculty may participate by submitting a faculty-initiated project in which undergraduate researchers can gain useful research experience.
+The program welcomes students of all levels of research experience.
+Limited funds are available to defray lab expenses for equipment and supplies.

 Questions?
 Please email firstname.lastname@example.org for assistance.